Basic Braille

 Description

-The Basic Braille Course will provide basic instruction in braille for paraprofessionals, parents, and teachers and is not intended to be a refresher for the experienced braille user.
+The Beginning Braille Course will provide basic, initial instruction in braille for paraprofessionals, parents, and teachers and is not intended to be a refresher for the experienced braille user.
 The course will introduce/review the braille alphabet, capitalization, punctuation, cardinal numbers, one-cell whole-word contractions, whole-word contractions, part-word contractions, and some short-form words, all according to UEB (Unified English Braille).
 This course will also introduce simple formatting.
+The course consists of three online sessions with additional, short reinforcement activities to be completed independently between.
 Students will participate in independent and group work via group video conferencing and will apply their knowledge as they read and write using 6-key input and proofread literary braille materials.

 Prerequisites